thomhurst/Resilient-Fallback-Services/README.md

 Q: Can I still unit test?
 > A: The injected `Resilient<T>` is an interface, so you can fully mock this

+Q: What's the first argument for the `ConfigureExceptionToNotFallbackOn` method?
+> A: A method.
+In the delegate, call your method.
+This allows the library to grab a 'handle' to that method, so we know which method to apply this exception rule to.